onflow/flow-go/pkg/language/docs/language.md

 ##### Variable-size Array Functions

 The following functions can only be used on variable-sized arrays.
-It is invalid to use one of these functions on a statically sized array.
+It is invalid to use one of these functions on a fixed-sized array.

-- `append(_ element: T): Void`: Adds an element of type `T` to the array.
-The element is added to the end of the array.
-The given value must be the same type as all the other elements in the array.
+- `append(_ element: T): Void`:
+  Adds the new element `element` of type `T` to the end of the array.

+  The new element must be the same type as all the other elements in the array.

     ```bamboo,file=array-append.bpl
     // Declare an array of integers.